jtkovacs/jtkovacs.github.io/REFS/project-management.md

 ## Communications plan

+Per Collella (2009), effective organizational communication requires a **communications strategy,** which includes (1) a core message that is not burdened with IT jargon, (2) the capacity to refine messages in response to stakeholder cues, and (3) assessment; a **communications plan** for institutionalizing and executing the strategy; and **communication delivery skills.**

 Per PMI (2013):

 - Be able to sell people on the strategic value of communication
-- Know who you need to talk to (see [RACI plan](#RACI-plan))
+- Know who you need to talk to, and how much [(see: RACI plan)](#RACI-plan)
-- Communications plan should include preferred modes of communication; adjust to people's habits where possible
+- Plan should specify modes of communication; adjust to people's habits where possible

 Scheduling: